hyperledger-archives/composer/packages/composer-website/jekylldocs/integrating/call-out.md

 The global `request` method and all of the convenience methods for the various HTTP methods (`request.get`, `request.post`, etc.) are available to transaction processor functions.
 These methods provide a full set of options for handling request bodies, response bodies, HTTP headers, authentication, cookies, proxies, and TLS/SSL.

-For detailed information on these methoids and the options available, please review the the documentation for the `request` and `request-promise` modules.
+For detailed information on these methods and the options available, please review the documentation for the `request` and `request-promise` modules.

 ## Examples